-The performance expectation above was developed using the he following elements from the NRC document A Framework for K-12 Science Education.
-Science and Engineering Practices Using Mathematics and Computational Thinking Mathematical and computational thinking at the 6-8 level builds on K-5 and progresses to identifying patterns in large data sets and using mathematical concepts to support explanations and arguments.
+The performance expectation above was developed using t he following elements from the NRC document A Framework for K-12 Science Education: The performance expectation above was developed using the series of the he following elements from the NRC document Disciplinary Core Ideas PS4.A: Wave Properties A simple wave has a repeating pattern with a specific wavelength, frequency, and amplitude.
+A Framework for K-12 Science Education: Crosscutting Concepts Patterns Graphs and charts can be used to identify patterns in data. and arguments.
 Use mathematical representations to describe and/or support scientific conclusions and design solutions.
-Connections to Nature of Science Scientific Knowledge is Based on Empirical Evidence Disciplinary Core Ideas PS4.A: Wave Properties • A simple wave has a repeating pattern with a specific wavelength, frequency, and amplitude.
-Crosscutting Concepts Patterns • Graphs and charts can be used to identify patterns in data.
-Science knowledge is based upon logical and conceptual connections between evidence and explanations.
+Connections to Nature of Science Scientific Knowledge is Based on Empirical Evidence Science knowledge is based upon logical and conceptual connections between evidence and explanations.

-Ok Observable features of the student performance by the end of the course: 1 Re epresentation а Students identify the characteristics of a simple mathematical wave model of a phenomenon, including: i.
+Ok osei rvable features of the student performance by the end of the course: 1 Re presentation а Students identify the characteristics of a simple mathematical wave model of a phenomenon, including: i.
 Waves represent repeating quantities. ii.
 Frequency, as the number of times the pattern repeats in a given amount of time (e.g., beats per second). iii.
 Amplitude, as the maximum extent of the repeating quantity from equilibrium (e.g., height or depth of a water wave from average sea level). iv.
 Wavelength, as a certain distance in which the quantity repeats its value (e.g., the distance between the tops of a series of water waves).
-2 Ma lathematical modeling а Students apply the simple mathematical wave model to a physical system or phenomenon to identify how the wave model characteristics correspond with physical observations (e.g., frequency corresponds to sound pitch, amplitude corresponds to sound volume).
-3 An alysis а Given data about a repeating physical phenomenon that can be represented as a wave, and amounts of energy present or transmitted, students use their simple mathematical wave models to identify patterns, including: i.
-That the energy of the wave is proportional to the square of the amplitude (e.g. a water wave is doubled, each wave will have four times the energy). ii.
-That the amount of energy transferred by waves in a given time is proportiona (e.g., if twice as many water waves hit the shore each minute, then twice as many water waves hit the shore each minute. i.
+2 Ma thematical modeling а Students apply the simple mathematical wave model to a physical system or phenomenon to identify how the wave model characteristics correspond with physical observations (e.g., frequency - corresponds to sound pitch, amplitude corresponds to sound volume).
+3 Analysis of energy present or transmitted, students use their simple mathematical wave r Given data about a repeating physical phenomenon that can be represented as a wave, and amounts of energy present or transmitted, students use their simple mathematical wave models to identify patterns, including: i.
 That the energy of the wave is proportional to the square of the amplitude (e.g., if the height of a water wave is doubled, each wave will have four times the energy). ii.
 That the amount of energy transferred by waves in a given time is proportional to frequency (e.g., if twice as many water waves hit the shore each minute, then twice as much energy will be transferred to the shore). b Students predict the change in the energy of the wave if any one of the parameters of the wave is changed.